 Undefeated middleweight Eddie Ortiz (2-0-1, 2 KO's) of San Antonio, Texas will take on an opponent to be named.

 Scheduled to be in attendance are former Heavyweight champions Larry Holmes, Tim Witherspoon, Michael Spinks and Tyson Fury.

-If you have questions, check the FAQ page or contact support using the Help button in to bottom right corner of the screen.
+If you have questions, check the Help Center or contact support using the Help button in to bottom right corner of the screen.